asciidoctor/atom-asciidoc-preview/README.md

 * by right-clicking on the preview
 * by right-clicking on an AsciiDoc file.

-#### Notes
+#### Disclaimer
-* Attributes that has no direct influence on the contents (for example: `:toc: left`) are not respected.
-This is by design.
-The preview window is not meant to emulate the webpage that the end user sees, it's meant to offer a preview of the content.
+* The preview window is not meant to emulate the final HTML that the end user sees, it's meant to offer only a preview of the content.
+This is by design (one of the reasons is due to a limited screen space).

 ## Others Atom packages for AsciiDoc